 The proposed nicotine limit of 16.6 milligrams of nicotine per gram of product and limiting the maximum dose unit size to one gram would mean that a nicotine pouch weighing one gram could not contain more than 16.6 milligrams of nicotine.
 The Proposal would therefore result in the strength of nicotine pouches on the Finnish market being lower in the future than today.
-This can be estimated to have positive effects on human health, since, as stated above, nicotine has a number of adverse health effects, and the more nicotine is used, the greater these harmful effects will be.
+This can be estimated to have positive effects on human health, as nicotine has a number of harmful health effects as noted above, and the more nicotine is used, the greater these harmful effects will be.